gitlabhq/gitlab-runner/docs/development/README.md

 make helper-dockerarchive-host
 ```

-You will then have the image ready for use:
+Then you'll have the image ready for use:

 ```shell
 REPOSITORY                                                    TAG                      IMAGE ID            CREATED             SIZE